 NOTE: Without course syllabi, transfer credit specialists may be unable to properly equate your proposed courses.
 Contact your global program provider or university partner to request course descriptions and/or syllabi.
 OGO suggests you get at least twice the number of courses approved than your intended course load in case some courses become unavailable, or you decide to take alternative classes once onsite.

 Participants should keep all updated syllabi and completed coursework from the study abroad experience in case additional approvals or checks are needed upon return.

-Once you have received academic approval signatures and understand the course equivalencies, you will then upload your academic approval form in the GO App.
+Once you have received academic approval signatures and understand the course equivalencies, you will then upload your completed academic approval form in the OGO Student Portal.